-So assuming you have them twice a day timeframe down, now we gotta get through 2 of the longest minutes in the history of time, and here are some fun ways to do that.
+Assuming you have the “twice a day” brushing routine down, now we need to get through 2 of the longest minutes in the history of time, and here are some fun ways to do that.

 Effective ways to help 2 minutes fly by

 - Get appy with it!!!
 There are innumerable apps you can use to help you stay accountable for numerous healthcare activities and toothbrushing just happens to be one of them!
 Especially if you have a fancy swanky electric toothbrush.
 Some are now coming with their own apps, timers, and tracker tables.